- Course Number:

 - Lecture Hours:

 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionExplores basic graphic design concepts.
 Emphasizes research, symbol design and continuity of design elements.
-Identifies specific requirements for two- and three-dimensional design projects.
-Prerequisites: GD 122, GD 140, and GD 150.
-Prerequisites/concurrent: GD 141 and GD 151.
+Identifies specific requirements for 2- and 3-dimensional design projects.
+Prerequisites: GD 116, GD 122, GD 140, GD 150.
+Prerequisites/concurrent: GD 141, GD 151, GD 160.

 Addendum to Course Description